abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 ## Create a Secret for the X.509 Certificate

-Create a secret named `http-router-certificat` with the `fullchain.pem` and `privkey.pem` file content
+Create a Kubernetes secret named `http-router-certificat` using the `fullchain.pem` and `privkey.pem` file contents:

 ```
 kubectl create secret tls http-router-certificat --cert=fullchain.pem --key=privkey.pem -n abcdesktop
 ```

-Your secret is created
+The secret is created successfully:

 ```
 secret/http-router-certificat created